sridhery/password-validation-manager/README.md

 * We continue to validate password with other rules when one of the rules is failed.
 * No need to consider order of rules
-* Internationalization is not required for this application
+* Internationalization is not considered for this application
+* Problem statements ambiguous in some areas like "Must be between 5 and 12 characters in length."
+I am not sure here whether to 5 and 12 or included or not.

  ### IMPLEMENTATION